tommybruggeman/legacy-docs/README.md

-# Legacy Documentation
+# Legacy

-> **The architectural specification for Legacy — a deterministic fantasy football operating system.**
+> **The canonical architectural specification for the Legacy Fantasy Football Platform.**

 ---

-# Overview

-Legacy is designed to be more than a fantasy football application.
+## Vision

-It is a complete operating system for dynasty leagues with support for:
+Legacy is being designed as the definitive operating system for advanced dynasty fantasy football leagues.

+Rather than treating a league as a collection of disconnected pages, Legacy models every aspect of league management as a deterministic software platform capable of supporting:

+- Multi-year player contracts
-- Salary Caps
+- Salary caps
-- Multi-Year Contracts
-- Dead Cap
+- Dead cap accounting
-- Draft Pick Ownership
+- Draft asset ownership
-- League Rule Enforcement
+- Rule enforcement
-- Season Rollover
-- Historical League State
+- Historical league state
-- AI-Assisted General Management
-- Deterministic Decision Making

-This repository serves as the canonical architectural specification for the Legacy platform.

-It documents how every subsystem works, how they interact, and the engineering principles that guide future development.
+- AI-assisted general management
+- Recoverable operations
+- Long-term league evolution

+The goal is to build a platform that commissioners trust, managers enjoy using, and engineers can confidently extend for years to come.

 ---

 # Guiding Philosophy

-Legacy is built around one central principle:
+Legacy is built around one fundamental principle:

 > **Business truth belongs to deterministic application logic.
 AI exists to explain that truth—not create it.**